-Family fun in store at Summerhill play dayPublished Wednesday, 25th July 2018
+Family fun in store at Summerhill Play DayPublished Thursday, 1st August 2019

-Families in Hartlepool don’t want to miss out on a full day of fun at Summerhill Country Park and Visitors Centre on Wednesday 1 August.
+Families in Hartlepool don’t want to miss out on a day of fun at Summerhill Country Park and Visitors Centre.

-Organised as part of National Play Day, the day will begin with an official cafe launch before families can enjoy a whole host of free taster sessions and activities suited to all ages and abilities.
+Organised as part of National Play Day on Wednesday 7 August, visitors to the event can look forward to a whole host of free taster sessions and activities suited to all ages and abilities.

 “We understand how difficult and often expensive it can be to keep children entertained throughout the summer holidays, and so encourage families of all ages to come along, get involved in National Play Day and enjoy the wide range of free activities we have in store throughout the day.”

-The Council’s Sports and Physical Activity Team will be available on the day to speak to families about what they would like to be able to access to support the planning of the programme that will start later this year.
+The Council’s Participation Team will be available on the day to speak to families about what they would like to be able to access through the Sports England-funded Family Time programme, which began last year.
 Families are encouraged to come along and share their views.

 For more information, please contact Summerhill Country Park and Visitors Centre on 01429 284584.